PFRoux/website_perso/content/publication/2017_serum.md

 +++
-slug = "Human platelet lysate versus fetal calf serum: these supplements do not select for different mesenchymal stromal sells" title = "Human platelet lysate versus fetal calf serum: these supplements do not select for different mesenchymal stromal sells" date = 2017-07-11T00:00:00
+slug = "Human platelet lysate versus fetal calf serum: these supplements do not select for different mesenchymal stromal cells" title = "Human platelet lysate versus fetal calf serum: these supplements do not select for different mesenchymal stromal sells" date = 2017-07-11T00:00:00